Watson-Personal-Assistant/developer/_content/advanced/command_and_control_skill.md

 - An IoT controller can manage multiple IoT devices.
 - An IoT controller can manage multiple IoT device types, for example, a light and a fan.
 - An IoT controller can reside in a different location to the IoT device it manages.
-- An IOT controller does not need to be mapped to a space.
+- An IoT controller does not need to be mapped to a space.
 However, it must be connected to the IOT devices it manages.
+- A speaker must be associated with an IoT controller.
+IoT controllers store the configuration details of the speakers that they can accept commands from.
 - A speaker and the IOT device must be associated with the same IoT controller for a command to run.
-An IoT controller stores the configuration details of the speakers that they can accept commands from.

 #### Sending the speaker ID